Lawmaker Aims To Curb Social Media Addiction With New Bill

 The 39-year-old senator has also lobbied tech executives and regulators during his short term.
 He drafted a letter to Zuckerberg this year explaining his desire to mitigate Facebook's impact on American society.
 "The burden to protect the American people from forces parasitic on our national life and on our economy is on me and my colleagues," Hawley wrote.

 Hawley and several other senators wrote to the Federal Trade Commission last month, asking the agency to open an investigation into the issue of tech censorship.
-In a May op-ed where he called Facebook, Twitter and Instagram parasitic, Hawley said that social media has done more collective harm than good, and even went so far as to say that it would be better if these sites didn't exist at all.
+In a May op-ed where he called Facebook, Twitter and Instagram parasitic, Hawley said that social media has done more collective harm than good, and he even went so far as to say that it would be better if these sites didn't exist at all.

 Though this bill wouldn't ban social media entirely, it was met with resistance from tech experts and other lawmakers immediately after its announcement.
-Some critics chimed in online and said its proposals were too restricting on both tech companies and users.
-Others said that the science behind social media addiction has yet to be proven.
+Some critics chimed in online and said its proposals would restrict both tech companies and users too much.
+Others said the science behind social media addiction has yet to be proven.

 Shoshana Weissmann, social media manager and fellow at the policy research organization R Street Institute, tweeted that issues related to social media weren't the federal government's problems to fix.
 Though some of the features the bill mentions can be used in harmful ways, taking them away would interfere with how many Americans use apps.

-"In certain cases, surely it can be nefarious, but just like any tool, it has good and bad, and he ignores all of the good that it does," Weissman told NPR.
+"In certain cases, surely it can be nefarious, but just like any tool, it has good and bad, and he ignores all of the good that it does," Weissmann told NPR.

 While Hawley's bill alleges that certain social media features "substantially impede freedom of choice," Daisy Soderberg-Rivkin, also a fellow at R Street Institute, said that prohibiting these features would more likely diminish the user's autonomy.